AshwiniQualityAnalyst/MyTest/README.md

 ## Running your tests

-- To run a single test, run `mvn test -P run`
+- To run test, run `mvn test -P run`
 - This project easily can be integrate on JENKINS server as well and can be run anytime